Kwangmyŏngsŏng-3 Unit 2: Reaction

 At noon local time, the Korean Central News Agency released a news report on the launch:

 The report was followed by a more detailed report later in the afternoon stating:

-On 20 December, the Korean Central Television aired a 27-minute documentary titled "Successful Launch of Kwangmyongsong 3-2 under the Leadership of Dear Respected Marshal Kim Jong-Un".
-The documentary showed footage of the preparations for the rocket launch and how Kim Jong-Un was involved in the preparations.
+On 20 December, the Korean Central Television aired a 27-minute documentary titled "Successful Launch of Kwangmyongsong 3-2 under the Leadership of Dear Respected Marshal Kim Jong Un".
+The documentary showed footage of the preparations for the rocket launch and how Kim Jong Un was involved in the preparations.

 Internal celebrations

 Government vans with loudspeakers brought the news of the launch of Kwangmyŏngsŏng-3 to Pyongyang soon after the launch.
 On 14 December state television in North Korea broadcast images of hundreds of thousands of people celebrating the successful launch in Pyongyang's central square, while military and scientific personnel gave speeches.

-According to the news report, Kim Jong-Un had ordered more satellite launches after achieving orbit with Kwangmyŏngsŏng-3.
+According to the news report, after achieving orbit with Kwangmyŏngsŏng-3, Kim Jong Un had ordered more satellite launches.